-Aquatic exercise is a form of outcome based movement that has been utilized for many years.
+An aquatic exercise is a form of outcome-based movement that has been utilized for many years.
 There are several types of aquatic exercises that vary based on the goal and the format.
-The major difference between aquatic exercise and land based exercise is the buoyant support in the water.
-Buoyancy has a therapeutic effect of decreasing stress on weight bearing joints.
+The major difference between aquatic exercise and land-based exercise is the buoyant support in the water.
+Buoyancy has a therapeutic effect of decreasing stress on weight-bearing joints.
 Injury and pain risk in aquatic exercise is greatly minimized due to this support and decreased joint stress.
-Our doctors of physical therapy can apply a more optimal load through utilizing aquatic therapy and bridge to land based therapeutic exercises and modalities.
+Our doctors of physical therapy can apply a more optimal load through utilizing aquatic physical therapy and bridge to land-based therapeutic exercises and modalities.

 Aquatic physical therapy requires the “skilled service” of a PT and/or PTA which may include:

-b) the patient has impairments and/or disabilities which can be minimized or eliminated with aquatic physical therapy; and
+b) the patient has impairments and/or disabilities that can be minimized or eliminated with aquatic physical therapy; and

-c) the patient has potential for reaching new functional goals/outcomes to improve quality of life and ease burden of care.
+c) the patient has the potential for reaching new functional goals/outcomes to improve quality of life and ease the burden of care.

-There are many benefits of aquatic therapy in addition to the low stress environment introduced by buoyancy.
-Some of those perks include: improved ability to perform range of motion and flexibility exercises for those where land based exercises are too much load, safe environment for working on balance, edema/swelling control, improved muscle tone and strength, improved cardiovascular endurance, and increased sensory output.
+There are many benefits of aquatic therapy in addition to the low-stress environment introduced by buoyancy.
+Some of those perks include improved ability to perform a range of motion and flexibility exercises for those where land-based exercises are too much load, safe environment for working on balance, edema/swelling control, improved muscle tone and strength, improved cardiovascular endurance, and increased sensory output.
 Buoyancy will aid in passive range of motion and flexibility with decreased muscle guarding.
 The hydrostatic pressure of the water increases sensory output with all motion and exercises performed, as well as assisting with edema control.
 The drag, or resistance in the water aids in improving muscle tone and strength.
-All of these different factors can make water a safe alternative, as well as an adjunct to land based therapy.
+All of these different factors can make water a safe alternative, as well as an adjunct to land-based therapy.

 This increases resistance by adding more travel through the water, thus more effort is required